Civil Engineering and Applied Mechanics

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Civil Engineering and Applied Mechanics and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 |All Applicants||Non-Canadian citizens (incl.
 Special, Visiting & Exchange)||Canadian citizens/Perm. residents of Canada (incl.
 Special, Visiting & Exchange)||Current McGill Students (any citizenship)|